Top 10 entries

 First of all, what is reaching the maximum genetic limit for muscle growth?

 Thus, an individual who is a beginner will gain at a faster pace than an advanced trainee.
 So, after a certain amount of time, our pace of progress slows down.
-And many fitness trainees believe that after a certain point of time, an advanced trainee reaches his/her maximum genetic potential and can’t gain muscle mass further.
+And many fitness trainees believe that after a certain point in time, an advanced trainee reaches his/her maximum genetic potential and can’t gain muscle mass further.

 Facts/scientific evidence: